majumdartanmay/jdtls_utility/Readme.md

 1. Intention is to learn lua while doing something useful.
 2. This project is being developed in Windows.
 I needed a scripting tool which is cross platform.
 Lua seemed more light weight that node and python.
 3. Latest version of PowerShell is cross-platform.
 However, I am not sure how compatible it is with older linux and windows OS.

+*Update*

+Using Lua is not working out.
+Basic utilities like deleting a directory needs a dependency.
+I am hoping a better result using ANT.